danrschlosser/whotweeted-it/README.md

    ~$ brew install mongodb
 ````

-On other platforms, follow the instructins [here](http://docs.mongodb.org/manual/installation/)
+On other platforms, follow the instructions [here](http://docs.mongodb.org/manual/installation/)

 To run a mongodb instance, in terminal, type: